CONNECTING GENERATIONS. INSPIRING LEADERS.

 “Bringing students and veterans together on historic battlefields transforms history into living memory, honoring the courage and sacrifice of the Greatest Generation.”

-• “Many students find visiting the D-Day beaches a powerful, lasting experience that deepens their understanding of World War II and the sacrifices made for freedom.”
+• “Many students report that visiting the D-Day beaches is a powerful, enduring experience that enriches their understanding of World War II and the sacrifices made for freedom.”

 Dr. Earl Bruce HEILMAN, WWII